oconnor663/jacko.io/posts/async_two.md

 at the same time, like we did in Part One.

 [^timing]: If you're skeptical, you can [add some timing and logging][timing]
-    around `Sleep::poll` to see that it does in fact return quickly.
+    around `Sleep::poll` to see that it returns quickly.

 [timing]: playground://async_playground/foo_timing.rs?mode=release